-4.52 Height
+4.53 Height

 - a.
 Limit the height of structures or appurtenances in forested areas so as not to exceed the height of the forest canopy. - b.
 Limit the height of structures in grassland areas in order to maintain a low horizontal profile. - c.
-Allow solar panels and chimneys to extend beyond these height limits where required for safety or efficient operation.
+Allow distributed energy resources, and chimneys to extend beyond these height limits where required for safety or efficient operation.

-4.53 Accessory Structures
+4.54 Accessory Structures